aryanbhajanka/Visuafy/README.md

 # Visuafy
-**About: **Visuafy is a flask based visualiser and remote for Spotify which provides playback controls and different themes to choose from.
+Visuafy is a flask based visualiser and remote for Spotify which provides playback controls and different themes to choose from along with a custom theme which allows users to upload their own image as a background.

 **Screenshots:**